 What is a Golf Lab?

-Developing research that focuses on these opportunities is critical for the long-term success of the industry and productivity of the environment.
-The Science of the Green initiative focuses on empowering golf facilities and providing the necessary tools to conduct experiments and studies at golf facilities that will provide valuable information on the impacts of golf courses on society and how to improve and strengthen those impacts.
+Moving forward, the GolfLab program can be utilized by any golf course that is looking to improve their strategies for integrating sustainability into their facility.
+Courses that adopt these research methods will receive recognition as a golf lab (little g little l).
+The Science of the Green initiative focuses on empowering golf course managers and provides the necessary tools to conduct experiments and studies at golf facilities, provide valuable information on the impacts of golf on society and how to improve and strengthen those impacts.

 History of Les Bolstad Golf Course